scania-digital-design-system/tegel/packages/core/src/components/datetime/readme.md

 ### `setValue(newValue: string) => Promise<void>`

-Setting a new value of the datetime element
+Method that sets the value of the datetime element

 #### Parameters